Japanophone Literature? A Transpacific Query on Absence

 Nayoung Aimee Kwon

 Nayoung Aimee Kwon (권나영 クォン ナヨン エイミー) is an award-winning multilingual author and a professor in Duke University's Asian & Middle Eastern Studies; Art, Art History, & Visual Studies; and Gender, Sexuality, and Feminist Studies.
-She is Founding Director of Duke's Asian American & Diaspora Studies Program and Co-Founder of Andrew Mellon Games & Culture Humanities Lab.
-She was a founding board member of Duke Asian Alumni Alliance in 2019 and helped establish Duke Engage Koreas and co-directs this global service learning program based in Durham and Seoul working with refugee and migrant communities from around the world.
+She is the Founding Director of Duke's Asian American & Diaspora Studies Program, the first of its kind in the American South and Co-Founder of Andrew Mellon Games & Culture Humanities Lab.
+She co-led the Duke Alumni Association initiative in establishing and serving as a founding board member of Duke’s inaugural Asian Alumni Alliance.
+She co-founded and co-directs Duke Engage Koreas, a critical refugee and global service learning program based in Durham and Seoul working with refugee and migrant communities from around the world.
+She has curated film, VR, and art exhibitions in collaboration with various global and local filmmakers, artists, and activists at the Ruby Art Center, Screen/Society, Co-Lab VR Studio, and the Nasher Museum of Arts.

-Interdisciplinary research expertise include literary and translation studies; film and media studies; post/colonial history and theory; gender and sexuality studies, with a focus on global Asian, inter-Asian and transpacific encounters.
-Current research examines contested politics of cultural memories across colonial and cold war violence and their lasting generational reverberations in Asia and across the Pacific.
+Interdisciplinary and transnational research expertise include literary and translation studies; film, digital and media studies; post/colonial history and theory; gender and sexuality studies, with historically, linguistically, and culturally informed focus on global Asian, inter-Asian and transpacific encounters.
+Current research examines contested politics, poetics, and images of cultural memories across transcolonial and cold war violence and their lasting generational reverberations in Asia and across the Pacific.

 Unless otherwise indicated, scholarly articles published by Duke faculty members are made available here with a CC-BY-NC (Creative Commons Attribution Non-Commercial) license, as enabled by the Duke Open Access Policy.
 If you wish to use the materials in ways not already permitted under CC-BY-NC, please consult the copyright owner.
 Other materials are made available here through the author’s grant of a non-exclusive license to make their work openly accessible.